KvalheimRacing/UNIK4490-Rover/README.md

 #### Other useful information (pending)
 - IP adress for connecting to the rover; 192.168.1.2
-- Rover 2 har et traadlost nett man kan koble seg paa (pwd mangler)
+- Rover 2 has wifi (pwd missing)
-- Hvordan kommunikasjon med Rover 1 foregår er uvisst
+- How we can communicate with Rover 1 is still unknown